James Thornhill: Other works

-He also carried out a commission in Worcestershire painting the walls and ceiling around the grand staircase at Hanbury Hall.

 Drawing academies

 In 1711, Thornhill was one of the twelve original directors of Sir Godfrey Kneller's academy at Great Queen Street, London.
-In 1716, he succeeded Kneller as Governor there and held the post until 1720.
+In 1716, he succeeded Kneller as governor there and held the post until 1720.
 He then established his own private drawing school at Covent Garden, but this soon closed.
 In November 1724, Thornhill made a second, more successful, attempt to establish a new free academy in his private house at Covent Garden.
+One artist that Thornhill is very likely to have influenced is the draughtsman and mathematical instrument designer Thomas Carwitham.

 William Hogarth

 William Hogarth seems to have been a member of Thornhill's second academy from the beginning.
 On 23 March 1729 he married Thornhill's daughter Jane.
 Thornhill was with Hogarth when he went to see Sarah Malcolm in Newgate prison just days before her execution.
 This was in order that Hogarth might record her portrait.